- The Wizard of Oz at 80: Archive of a Rust Belt Girl

 (A version of this essay appears in the Fall 2014 Issue of Cobalt Review) http://www.cobaltreview.com/

 At the start of 2012, before the old year’s Christmas decorations had been put away, unfaithfulness finally knocked at my door, bringing my already ailing marriage to a crashing end.
-Lies, cheating, bitter words.
-Indoor fireworks to match Fourth of July at the ballpark.
+Bitter words, indoor fireworks to match Fourth of July at the ballpark.
 Followed by the back and forth of futile phone calls, then when those dwindled, by pacing the kitchen floor late into the night, lights out, pausing only to stare out the back window at our empty yard.
-Sometimes I sat down beside the dog on her mat, burying my face in her big furry neck, hoping for some kind of comfort there.
+Sometimes I sat down beside the dog on her mat, burying my face in her big furry neck, finding comfort there.

 Eventually the pacing slowed, giving way to hours on the sofa, silent tears, grief, sleepless nights, wondering, and regret.
 Yogi Berra said, “It ain’t over ‘til it’s over.”
 This may be true of baseball, but in matters of love, sometimes it’s over before it’s over.
-We got together too young and it has to be said, stayed together too long.
+We came together too young and it has to be said, stayed together too long.
 And so we parted badly and in pain.
-In the end, there was no ninth inning rally, no effort, no belief; only the slamming of doors.
+In the end, there was no ninth-inning rally, no effort, no belief; only the closing of doors.

 But I’m not here to talk about all that.
-Not really.
-In time, we may be kinder to one another, but our story will never turn to anything better than sad.
-No, I’m here to tell you something about baseball, about what happened later, during the spring and summer that followed, as I began to look for respite in the world outside my dead marriage.
+I’m here to tell you what happened during the spring and summer that followed, as I began to look for respite in the world outside my dead marriage.
 I concentrated on work.
 I tried to kindle new friendships and rekindle some old ones.
 These efforts were tentative at first, and results were uneven.
 You’re up by a game or two, but then you’re down.
 It’s a long season.

 It was new to me, but it was powerfully old to me too.
 Following baseball was, again, like ice skating: a sense memory, a stir of knowledge, a movement that slips into your body and never fully leaves you.
 By the time of the 2012 pennant race and World Series, I had subscribed to Major League Baseball television and was streaming the games on my laptop.
 Okay, we lost in four games; I had barely returned to baseball and watched just a fraction of a season.
 But for a few precious weeks, I had fallen back into a pleasure so deep that I knew I would be there for the next opening day.

 And so to 2013, my first complete season in many years.
-My subscription granted me each and every game on my laptop, but of course the night games and west coast games appeared in the small hours here.
+My subscription granted me each and every game on my laptop, but of course, the night games and west coast games appeared in the small hours here.
 For some night games, I moved the laptop to my bedside, typically drifting off to sleep during the middle innings.
 The cheering crowd or animated announcers woke me for crucial plays.
 But I lived for the day games, which would arrive about dinner time in London; I cooked and ate with the laptop on the kitchen table, and was regularly joined by my son.
-A Londoner by birth, he persists in calling the games ‘matches’, but he now knows the difference between a sinker and a slider, can give the ERA for any Detroit pitcher, batting averages down the line-up, Miggy’s home run count.
-Like baseball fans anywhere, we sat in the kitchen and cheered, complained, argued about calls.
+A Londoner by birth, he persisted in calling the games ‘matches’, but he soon knew the difference between a sinker and a slider, could give the ERA for any Detroit pitcher, batting averages down the line-up, Miggy’s home run count.
+Like baseball fans anywhere, we sat in the kitchen and cheered, complained, and argued about calls.
 In between innings, we looked up baseball rules, stats and lore.

 Steady and reliable, these guys turned up 162 times.
 Yes, one of the most compelling aspects of baseball is its season, its 162 games.
 Readers of sports journalism may remember Thomas Boswell’s lovely book, How Life Imitates the World Series.
 In the opening chapter, he quotes Earl Weaver on the baseball schedule, “This ain’t a football game,” Weaver says.
 “We do this every day.”
 Boswell claims that this is “baseball’s great blessing and the source of its richness: you play it every day.”
 He suggests that the 162 games produce a micro-culture of regularity and balance.
 “The sense of elemental sanity and order that we sometimes feel around baseball is not entirely a romantic wish; the game has, at its core, a distinct therapeutic quality.”